-Phishing scams aren't limited to desktops and laptops.
-You may also open a malicious email on your smartphone, while you are on the go.
-As a user, you are typically more vulnerable when you are under pressure or in a hurry, say, when you need to quickly reply to one last email before you hop on a plane to take a vacation.
+Phishing scams aren't tied to desktops and laptops – you may also open a malicious email on your smartphone while you're on the go.
+As a user, you are typically more vulnerable when you are under pressure or in a hurry, say when you need to quickly reply to one last email before you hop on a plane and head on holiday.

-Therefore, people using smartphones are often paying less attention to the links and attachments.
-On desktops you can hover the mouse over the link to see the real URL.
-When you are using a smartphone, you can also see previews of the links: by tapping and holding a finger on the link.
-It's well worth taking the time to do this.
+Therefore, people using smartphones tend to pay less attention to the links and attachments.
+On desktops, you can hover your mouse over the link to see the real URL.
+It's possible to view previews of the links on smartphones as well – by tapping and holding a finger on the link, but most people probably won't do that.

 6. Use security software

 You probably wouldn’t use a computer without a security solution, so don’t make this mistake with your smartphone or tablet.
-Proper security software shields you from malicious apps, trojans, and spyware.
+Proper security software shields you from malicious apps, trojans or spyware.
 Some software even includes the option to wipe your device remotely in case it gets lost or stolen.